New & Featured Classes

 There are many great A&S courses available for the upcoming semester!
 This electronic bulletin board is designed to highlight a number of new and featured classes offered across the College of Arts and Sciences.
 Once you have identified a class of interest, log in to to add the relevant class(es) to your shopping cart and finalize the enrollment process.

-Spring 2026 Upper-Division Electives
+Summer and Fall 2026 Upper-Division Electives

 Each semester, the College of Arts & Sciences Curriculum Office puts together a list of upper-division classes that are NOTrestricted to specific majors or minors and do have prerequisites.
 The list is designed to help Juniors and Seniorsin A&S work toward the 45upper-division credit hours (at least30 of which must be in A&S) that are required for graduation.

-Spring 2026 Featured Classes
+Summer 2026 Featured Classes

 Anthropology